Frequently Asked Questions

 Chiropractic care for children is very different to adult chiropractic both in knowledge and in treatment techniques.
 The topic of paediatrics is not comprehensively taught in general chiropractic training and needs to be obtained through post graduate qualifications.
 Care includes growth monitoring and regular assessment of development.
 Practitioners need to be extensively trained in all things paediatric.

-As a nurse and chiropractor I work within a model similar to Maternal and Child Health Nurses checking children at intervals to ensure they are meeting appropriate developmental criteria.
+Holding qualifications in both Midwifery and Nursing, I work within a model similar to Maternal and Child Health Nurses checking children at intervals to ensure they are meeting appropriate developmental criteria.
 This includes height and weight together with milestones appropriate for age.
 Appointment times are long and histories extensive.

 When searching for a chiropractor who works with children it is important to check the level of training.
 Industry standards vary considerably within the profession.
 I believe a two-year post-graduate paediatric course is the minimum standard required for a practitioner to have adequate knowledge for safely working with children.
 Chiropractors will use different techniques however there is never any situation that requires a baby or small child be manually adjusted (cracking).
 Always enquire about technique before booking a chiropractic appointment for your child.

 In this practice treatment is delivered using a gentle touch to specific areas of the body.
-I use a technique called Neuro Impulse Protocol (NIP) that involves NO “cracking” and is very gentle and safe.
+I use a technique called that involves NO “cracking” and is very gentle and safe.
 Babies and small children should NEVER EVER be “cracked” as their bones are very immature and the joints are mostly yet to mature from cartilage into bone.

 The initial consultation is conducted over 1 hour and involves a detailed history, comprehensive examination and treatment.